and-kal/second-brain/content/tech/Haskell.md

 Type synonyms are useful for making code more readable and keeping it well documented.
 Types and type synonyms can only be used in the type part of your Haskell code, i.e. not inside of function definitions or anything (unless you use a `::` somewhere inside your function body).

+Alternatively, you can also use the `newtype` decleration instead of `data`.
+Its very similar to `data` with the exception that the value constructor of `newtype` is strict and the one of `data` is lazy, and `newtype` can only be used, if the type has one single constructor with precisely one field.

 ### Algebraic Data Types (ADT)

 Instead of OOP-tyle classes, in Haskell you will use data types.
 One common type of data are Algebraic Data Types.
 (Learn about the origin of that term [here](https://blog.poisson.chat/posts/2024-07-26-adt-history.html).)
 ADTs are defined by two sorts of data: